Golden2002/Using-PHLASH-Population-History-Analysis-Pipeline/README.md

 > Notice that all positions and windows in the scripts are based on the GRCh38 coordinate system.

+Sample size significantly affects cross-population history analyses.
+To ensure robust results, it is recommended to balance sample sizes across populations.
+For example, if a single population has 10 samples, when merging two populations, you can take 5 samples from each.

 ---

 # **VCF_Extraction.sh**